Lawrenceville Hit and Run Accident Lawyer

 This limited window means that it is important to act quickly and take photos and videos of the scene.

-Photo evidence is considered one of the best ways to prove details, so be sure to photograph the scene, including debris, tire marks, injuries, and damage to personal items.
+Photo evidence is considered an effective way to demonstrate details, so be sure to photograph the scene, including debris, tire marks, injuries, and damage to personal items.
 Also, write or record a statement as soon as you can listing any details you can remember about both the vehicle and possible identifiers for the driver.

 Be sure to document your healing journey as your injuries progress.
 Take photos of all your injuries, and set a schedule for recording progress.